NotJustPCs/njpcstatus.co.uk/README.md

 We wanted to make a simple status page that queries the uptime robot API to get a status of each page and also display any issues.

-Based on the awesome [statuspage](https://github.com/pyupio/statuspage) by @pyupio, but simplified.
+Based on https://github.com/flybaseio/status which is based on the awesome [statuspage](https://github.com/pyupio/statuspage) by @pyupio, but simplified.

 ## Features